Our Offer for Children with Special Educational Needs and Disability

 - We use iPods and iPads across the school, whilst those with specific difficulties have more use of them during certain lessons.

-- We use a range of software on our school learning platform (DB Primary) / website to help pupils engage with subjects they find difficult; practise basic skills; become independent learners.
+- We use a range of software on our school learning platform (DB Primary) / website to help pupils engage with subjects they find difficult; practice basic skills; become independent learners.

 What extra support we bring in to help us meet SEN: Specialist services, external expertise and how we work together collaboratively